Green Mountain Myofascial Release

 What is Fascia?

 Treatment is completed in a quiet one on one setting.
 Each session begins with a postural assessment in order for the therapist to identify the areas of your body that need treatment.
 MFR treatment is performed directly on your skin without oils or creams.
 This hands on therapy applies the appropriate amount of sustained pressure to facilitate releases of the fascial restriction.

 Because MFR is a whole body treatment, it is important to understand that many "non symptomatic" areas of your body will be worked.
 This means that if your primary complaint is head aches, your therapist may have to work on your hips or back to fully release the restrictions that are causing your pain.

 To gain access to the skin, ladies should wear sports bra, bathing suit top, or loose fitting tank, with bathing suit bottoms or loose fitting shorts.
 Men should wear loose fitting shorts with elastic waist.
 Please do not wear denim or shorts with button and zippers.
 We also ask not to apply lotions or oils to your skin prior to treatment as this will interfere with your treatment.

 Treatment will also include demonstration and education on an individually prescribed self treatment program.

 Treatment frequency and duration will be discussed on an individual basis, however it is common that one to two treatments weekly is recommended for the first several weeks for maximum level of healing.

 What to expect during your treatments?

 MFR is a holistic, whole body, manual therapy approach to healing.
-Hands on techniques are used to length the fascial restrictions within the body.
-Gentle, yet firm pressure is applied into the area of restriction and held for extended period of time to create an piezoelectric phenomenon and the viscoelastic medium (the fascia) to elongate, reducing and eliminating pain and restoring motion.
+Hands on techniques are used to lengthen the fascial restrictions within the body.
+Gentle, yet firm pressure is applied into the area of restriction and held for an extended period of time to create a piezoelectric phenomenon allowing the viscoelastic medium (the fascia) to elongate, thus reducing and eliminating pain and restoring motion.